UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-4/milestone-4-report.md

 Since the CDR has taken on the responsibility of data storage and schema conformance, the TA1 Geopackage has been rendered largely unnecessary as a data-passing format.
-But the housing of more "atomic" TA1 extractions in the CDR raises the risk that these outputs will evaluated piecemeal and never integrated into a complete geologic map.
+But the prioritization of more "atomic" TA1 extractions in the CDR raises the risk that these outputs will be evaluated piecemeal and never integrated into a complete geologic map.
 The compositing of TA1 outputs into a full representation of a map is a complex problem in which both TA1 performers (who know the relative strengths and interactions between their models) and USGS staff operating HITL interfaces need to participate.

-In discussions with Jataware, this has been labeled "a TA4 problem," but it is unclear whether the CDR system design will make it straightforward to solve.
-If maps aren't integrated into "final" products at the endpoint of TA1, the burden of deciding between different TA1 outputs will be pushed onto the analysts doing a mineral assessment.
-This will either slow analysts substantially by requiring them to repeatedly evaluate the map extractions for each new mineral modeling task, or require new, complex probabilistic models to integrate different maps to be built into TA3 pipelines.
+If this integration exercise falls by the wayside, the burden of deciding between different TA1 outputs will be pushed onto the analysts doing a mineral assessment.
+This will either slow analysts substantially, requiring them to repeatedly evaluate the map extractions for each new mineral modeling task, or require new, complex probabilistic modeling approaches to integrate multiple potential maps into TA3 analytical pipelines.
+Developing a clear roadmap around the structure and capabilities of HITL tools, workflows, and CDR formats targeting TA1 integration will be necessary to address this issues ([@sec:jataware-integration]).

-Macrostrat will find it difficult to ingest maps that are provided as piecemeal, atomic units, or to rapidly build tooling to visualize/integrate these to the required standard.
-We expect that CriticalMAAS TA1 will be engaged with this problem, given its centrality to the output products envisioned in the BAA.
-Developing a clear roadmap around the structure and capabilities of HITL tools for TA1 integration will be necessary to ensure that this problem is addressed ([@sec:jataware-integration]).

-## Accessing vector maps {#sec:vector-map-access}
+## Availability of vector maps {#sec:vector-map-access}

 In our Milestone 3 report, we reported difficulty of accessing vector maps for ingestion into Macrostrat.
 This concern is unchanged.
-As we build a map ingestion pipeline, getting access to vector maps is a key bottleneck to integrating modern, "born-digital" mapping into TA3 modeling workflows.
-We have made some progress in getting datasets from state geological surveys, but some of these products notably lack standard metadata fields (e.g., maps ingested from the Nevada Geologic Survey lack even cursory unit descriptions).
-This underscores that high quality datasets have to be actively and systematically sought and acquired.
-One good example of this is that USGS mapping databases contain only state-scale data for much of California, though higher resolution mapping data is available from the California Geological Survey and other organizations in many areas.
+As we build a map ingestion pipeline, access to vector maps is a key bottleneck to integrating modern, "born-digital" mapping into TA3 modeling workflows.
+We have made some progress in acquiring datasets from state geological surveys, but these products of are of variable quality (e.g., some maps digitized by the Nevada Geologic Survey lack even cursory unit descriptions).
+High quality datasets have to be actively and systematically sought and acquired.

 At the Month 6 hackathon, we discussed the possibility of engaging with Jataware to use their web scraping system to find and stage vector maps (possibly using the CDR as a indexing system).
 This would be a significant improvement over current practice, which requires manually finding and staging maps or writing our own web-scraping scripts that retread similar ground to Jataware's exercise for raster maps.
-We have not yet engaged in detail with Jataware to plan or build this capability, as they are busy building the CDR.
+Jataware's focus is currently on building the CDR, so this has fallen by the wayside.

-Even better would be to work with alongside USGS to integrate their vector map collection, which is maintained internally by NGMDB and contains a large number of maps in relatively "clean" data formats amenable to harmonization in Macrostrat's framework.
-Such a systematic survey of geologic mapping data would be akin to the exercise being undertaken for geophysics under EarthMRI.
+Even better would be working with the USGS to integrate their vector map collection, which is maintained internally by NGMDB in relatively "clean" data formats (at least in some cases).
+A systematic survey of available geologic maps would be akin to the exercise being undertaken for geophysics under EarthMRI.
 However, this has been off the table due to organizational barriers within USGS.
-Given that vector mapping compiled from the 1990s onwards tends to be the "best" geologic mapping data where available, CriticalMAAS is at a significant disadvantage for being unable to access this resource.
+Given that vector mapping compiled from the 1990s onwards tends to be the "best" geologic mapping data where available, CriticalMAAS is at a significant disadvantage for its inability to access this resource.
 Some high-level attention to this problem between DARPA and the USGS divisional leadership would be beneficial to ensuring that the CriticalMAAS program can access the datasets needed to deliver its full suite of capabilities.

-## Clarity of the development roadmap {#sec:dev-roadmap}
+## Development roadmap clarity {#sec:dev-roadmap}

 The program transition to the CDR and a new integration structure has been challenging to navigate as a TA4 performer.
 We have worked to build tools (e.g.,